The 2019-2020 Housing Contract can be read on this page or downloaded by clicking below:

 University’s Disclosure for Maple Hall

-By accepting the Roger Williams University Housing Contract, the student is certifying that he/she:
+By accepting the Roger Williams University Housing Contract, the student is certifying that they:

 Roger Williams University and Roger Williams University School of Law do not discriminate against any person on the basis of race, color, religion, national or ethnic origin, age, sex, sexual orientation, gender expression or identity, disability, veteran status, or any other legally protected basis in admission to, access to, employment in, and treatment in its programs and activities.